ziadyasser-19/ZiadYasser-19/README.md

-### Hi there 👋, Ziad Yasser Adel
+# Hi there 👋
+## **Ziad Yasser Adel**

-#### Flutter Developer - Software Engineer
+### *Flutter Developer - Software Engineer*

+---

+#### About Me
-A 21-year-old third-year university student with excellent interpersonal skills and a deep passion for computer science and mobile app development.
-With strong expertise in Flutter and Dart, I am dedicated to designing innovative cross-platform applications.
-I am constantly honing my skills through hands-on projects and thrive on turning ideas into functional, user-friendly apps.
-My journey is driven by a love for technology, a commitment to continuous learning, and a goal to make a meaningful impact in the world of mobile development.
+I am a **21-year-old third-year university student** with excellent interpersonal skills and a deep passion for computer science and mobile app development.

+With strong expertise in **Flutter** and **Dart**, I am dedicated to designing innovative cross-platform applications.
+I constantly hone my skills through hands-on projects and thrive on turning ideas into functional, user-friendly apps.

+My journey is driven by:
+- A **love for technology**,
+- A **commitment to continuous learning**,
+- And a **goal to make a meaningful impact** in the world of mobile development.

+---

 ### Skills
 <div align="center">